Galápagos (novel)

-Galápagos (1985) is the eleventh novel published by American author Kurt Vonnegut.
+Galápagos is a 1985 satirical science fiction novel by the American author Kurt Vonnegut, his eleventh published novel.
 Set in the Galápagos Islands after a global financial disaster, the novel questions the merit of the human brain from an evolutionary perspective.
 The title is both a reference to the islands on which part of the story plays out, and a tribute to Charles Darwin, on whose theory Vonnegut relies to reach his own conclusions.
 It was published by Delacorte Press.